f1lmzyic/Synth-CW/README.md

 ### 2.2 Worst Case Execution Time / CPU Utilization

 The WCET values were measured separately by enabling the corresponding profiling `#define` one at a time.
-After collecting the timing result, CPU utilisation was calculated from the measured WCET and the minimum initiation interval. *(Note: The `sampleISR` timing includes all processing from LFO through to PWM output.
-CAN ISRs are short and event-driven, with negligible CPU impact.)*
+After collecting the timing result, CPU utilisation was calculated from the measured WCET and the minimum initiation interval.

 | Task / ISR          | WCET (us) | Minimum initiation interval | CPU utilisation (%) |
 |---------------------|----------:|----------------------------:|--------------------:|